Michael-lazenby/Creating-Azure-VM/README.md

 <br />
 <h2>Conclusion</h2>
-<p>This was a brief overview on how I created a virtual machine, and there are so many other things that can be configured to personalize the VM.
-If you would like to follow this guide please remember once you are done with a virtaul machine delete it because you will lose azure credit.
-The price of the virtaul machine is determined by the features you are needing for your particular setup. </p>
+<p>This was a brief overview on how I created a virtual machine, and there are so many other things that can be configured to personalize a virtual machine to suit your own needs.
+If you would like to follow this guide please remember once you are done with the virtaul machine please delete it because it does charge you azure credits.
+The price of the virtaul machine is determined by the features you are needing for your project. </p>